 A: Accepting that paperwork is the smartest option.
 Lying about your identity does not work, because the bailiff can serve subpoena papers on anyone present at a residence.
 Once you are served, it is important that you obey the subpoena.
-If you ignore the subpoena and fail to appear in court, the judge may send a bailiff back out to arrest you.
+If you ignore the subpoena and fail to appear in court, the judge may send a bailiff back out to arrest you or may issue a warrant for your arrest.
 In addition, the judge may find that you were properly served and order a judgment against you, permitting garnishment of your wages or bank accounts.

 Q: What do I do if the bailiff carries out a court order to seize my property?

 A: Bailiffs are authorized to enter your home or business and seize your property according to a court order, whether you are home or not.
 They will always leave paperwork indicating that they have done so and informing you of your options.
 One mistake many people make is in failing to return the “exemption” paperwork listing property or money that the law allows you to keep.
 Very often, filing